-Express Electrical & HVAC was accused of failing to compensate employees for overtime on a government contract.
-The job was subject to the Davis-Bacon Act.
-The failure to pay overtime violated the Contract Work Hours and Safety Standards Act (CWHSSA) and the FLSA.
+Express Electrical & HVAC was accused of failing to compensate employees for overtime on a government contract under the Davis-Bacon Act.
+The failure to pay overtime violated the Contract Work Hours and Safety Standards Act (CWHSSA) as well as the FLSA.

 The employer was also accused of withholding overtime pay for several employees who were working on commercial jobs.
-This is one of the most common construction FLSA violations.
+Unfortunately, this is one of the most common construction compliance violations.

 Allegation #2: Employer Failed to Maintain Records

-The employee alleged that Express Electrical & HVAC failed to maintain records of time cards, shifts, and wages.
-The employer was accused of a flagrant violation.
-It spanned many months and pay periods.
-The breach involved hundreds of employees and multiple projects.
+The employee alleged that Express Electrical & HVAC failed to maintain records of timecards, shifts, and wages.
+The employer was accused of ongoing illegal conduct that spanned many months and involved hundreds of employees.

 Verdict: Employer Fined $32,640

-How Can Contractors Protect Themselves From HR Scandals?
+How Can Construction Contractors Protect Themselves From HR Violations?